 Residents must complete a proper check-in as directed in your Summer Housing Confirmation Letter.
 Upon check-out, the room must be returned to the original clean condition.
 An apartment inventory and assessment will be completed prior to your arrival.
 Your keys must be returned as directed by the Residence Life and Housing Staff.

-Current Capital University students will be permitted to move in on Sunday, May 12, 2013 from 2-6 p.m. (by pre-scheduled appointment only).
+Moving In Current Capital University students will be permitted to move in between May 8 and May 11 your move-in date will vary based on readiness and availability (by pre-scheduled appointment only).
 All other move-in dates will be by appointment only through the Residential and Commuter Life Office unless otherwise arranged.
 Further information regarding move-in will be sent with your summer housing confirmation letter via email.
 Please make sure you provide an active email address and contact phone number on your summer housing application.

-Undergraduate students who are enrolled in Summer classes must vacate the Capital Commons Apartments no later than July 26 by noon.
-Undergraduate students who are employed and who are not living on campus for the Fall 2013 Semester must vacate the Apartments and Houses no later than July 31.
+Moving Out Undergraduate students who are enrolled in Summer classes must vacate the Capital Commons Apartments no later than July 31 by noon.
+Undergraduate students who are employed and who are not living on campus for the Fall Semester must vacate the Apartments and Houses no later than July 31.
 These deadlines are in place to provide the Residential and Commuter Life Office and Facilities with adequate time to prepare for the next academic year housing.

 Termination The Residential and Commuter Life Office may terminate your contract and after serving the resident with a written notice to vacate the premises, take possession thereof for the following reasons: 1) Non-compliance with University policies, residence hall policies and procedures, local, federal and state laws where applicable, 2) Damage from fire, smoke, or other causes making the premises uninhabitable.

 For more information or if you have questions, please contact the Residential and Commuter Life Office Office at 614-236-6811 or by email at firstname.lastname@example.org.